Esports at the 2026 Asian Games

-Esports at the 2026 Asian Games will be held in Aichi and/or Nagoya, Japan.
+The esports tournament at the 2026 Asian Games is being held between 22 September and 2 October 2026 at Aichi International Exhibition Center.

+Background

 On 8 July 2023, the Olympic Council of Asia officially added esports to the 2026 Asian Games calendar with the Japan Esports Union and the Asian Electronic Sports Federation as co-organizers.

 In November 2024, the OCA was planning to remove esports from the Asian Games with plans to create a separate competition for non-traditional sports including chess and card games.

-On 6 February 2025, the OCA's Executive Board approved 11 video game titles for the esports tournament, and finalised on 22 February 2025 with an updated line-up, which included 13 video game titles in 11 events.
+On 6 February 2025, the OCA's executive board approved 11 video game titles for the esports tournament, and finalised on 22 February 2025 with an updated line-up, which included 13 video game titles in 11 events.